top of page

 🛠 How to Fix It:

-Schedule an electrical inspection if your home’s wiring is outdated.
+Schedule an electrical inspection if your wiring is outdated

-Install additional circuits to prevent overloading the existing system.
+✅ Install new circuits to prevent overloading existing ones

 🔎 When to Call an Electrician

-While minor issues like unplugging appliances or replacing a power strip can be handled on your own, some problems require professional help.
-Call a qualified electrician if:
+While minor fuse issues can sometimes be fixed on your own, some problems require professional help.

 🔹 Fuses keep blowing repeatedly despite troubleshooting

-🔹 You notice burning smells or scorch marks on outlets or panels
+🔹 You notice burning smells or scorch marks near outlets

 🔹 You suspect damaged wiring in your home

-🔹 Circuit breakers trip frequently with no obvious cause
+🔹 Circuit breakers trip frequently for no reason

 🚀 Preventative Measures to Avoid Blown Fuses

-✔️ Use power strips responsibly and avoid excessive extension cords.
+✔️ Use surge protectors and avoid excessive extension cords

-✔️ Have your home’s wiring inspected if it’s more than 25 years old.
+✔️ Inspect your home’s wiring if it’s over 25 years old

-⚡ Need Help with Your Electrical System?
-Contact Great Park Electrical!
+⚡ Need Help?
+Contact Great Park Electrical Today!

 📩 Get in touch for a free quote!